Main Navigation - Mobile

 III.
 DEFINITIONS

-A. Dates of Attendance.
+C. Dates of Attendance

-satellite, internet or other electronic communication technologies for students who are not in the classroom, and including the period during which a student is working under a work-study program.
+Date of attendance, as referred to in “Directory Information”, means the period of time during which a student attends or attended a school or schools in the school district, including attendance in person or by paper correspondence, satellite, internet or other electronic communication technologies for students who are not in the classroom, and including the period during which a student is working under a work-study program.
 The term does not include specific daily records of a student’s attendance at a school or schools in the school district.

-B. Dependent student.
+D. Dependent student.

 For purposes of this policy, a dependent student is the dependent of a taxpayer, who: